SCB Member Benefits

 - Call for Participation in SCB Committees!
 Each October, SCB distributes a call for SCB members to express their interest in joining one of SCB’s Committees.
 Please consider increasing your level of involvement in these critically important roles.

-- 2019 International Congress for Conservation Biology (ICCB), scheduled for 21-25 July 2019 in Kuala Lumpur, Malaysia, promises to be an amazing event!
+- 2023 International Congress for Conservation Biology (ICCB), will take place in Kigali, Rwanda, and promises to be an amazing event!
 Your SCB membership provides significant discounts to attend ICCB and SCB regional conferences.

 More on membership rates and types of memberships.